Gas lighting: Early technology

 Murdoch was the first to exploit the flammability of gas for the practical application of lighting.
 He worked for Matthew Boulton and James Watt at their Soho Foundry steam engine works in Birmingham, England.
 In the early 1790s, while overseeing the use of his company's steam engines in tin mining in Cornwall, Murdoch began experimenting with various types of gas, finally settling on coal gas as the most effective.
 He first lit his own house in Redruth, Cornwall in 1792.
 In 1798, he used gas to light the main building of the Soho Foundry and in 1802 lit the outside in a public display of gas lighting, the lights astonishing the local population.
 One of the employees at the Soho Foundry, Samuel Clegg, saw the potential of this new form of lighting.
 Clegg left his job to set up his own gas lighting business, the Gas Light and Coke Company.

-A "thermolampe" using gas distilled from wood was patented in 1799, whilst German inventor Friedrich Winzer (Frederick Albert Winsor) was the first person to patent coal-gas lighting in 1804.
+A "thermolampe" using gas distilled from wood was patented in 1799, while German inventor Friedrich Winzer (Frederick Albert Winsor) was the first person to patent coal-gas lighting in 1804.

 In 1801, Phillipe Lebon of Paris had also used gas lights to illuminate his house and gardens, and was considering how to light all of Paris.
 In 1820, Paris adopted gas street lighting.

-In 1804, Dr Henry delivered a course of lectures on chemistry, at Manchester, in which he showed the mode of producing gas from coal, and the facility and advantage of its use.
-Dr Henry analyzed the composition and investigated the properties of carburetted hydrogen gas (i.e. methane).
+In 1804, William Henry delivered a course of lectures on chemistry, at Manchester, in which he showed the mode of producing gas from coal, and the facility and advantage of its use.
+Henry analysed the composition and investigated the properties of carburetted hydrogen gas (i.e. methane).
 His experiments were numerous and accurate and made upon a variety of substances; having obtained the gas from wood, peat, different kinds of coal, oil, wax, etc., he quantified the intensity of the light from each source.

+In 1806 The Philips and Lee factory and a portion of Chapel Street in Salford, Lancashire were lit by gas, thought to be the first use of gas street lighting in the world.